 10. Having unrealistic expectations: Before you make your container gardens, evaluate how you live.
 Do you travel a lot during the summer?
 If so, either get self-watering containers, an automatic drip irrigation system, enlist some help to keep your plants healthy and alive while you’re gone or get plants that don't need a lot of water.

 Garden how you live.
 Are you casual or formal?
-I take a loosey-goosey approach to gardening because it fits well with my personality.
-I like big overflowing containers with riotous colors and luxuriant blossoms.
 Some people like neat, well-planned, formal containers.

 Remember, this isn’t brain surgery –- there’s lots of room for error.
 Have fun and experiment.
 Whatever your lifestyle or personality you can make container gardens that will give you joy and bring beauty to your surroundings.